DiligentGraphics/DiligentEngine/README.md

 Direct3D12 and Vulkan, while providing support for older platforms via Direct3D11, OpenGL and OpenGLES.
 Diligent Engine exposes common front-end for all supported platforms and provides [interoperability with underlying native API](http://diligentgraphics.com/diligent-engine/native-api-interoperability/).
-It uses HLSL as a universal shading language for all back-ends and platforms; GLSL can be used with Vulkan/OpenGL.
+It uses HLSL as universal shading language for all back-ends and platforms; GLSL can be used with Vulkan/OpenGL.
 The engine is intended to be used as a graphics subsystem in a game engine or any other 3D application.
 It is distributed under [Apache 2.0 license](License.txt) and is free to use.